saltsthlm/protips/readableCode.md

 This is much better.
 You can actually read and understand this code without suffocating - good.
 However, this code is still not very good.
 There are three comments in this code and none of them is justified.
-The outcommented debug print is obvious, but the other two comments should also be removed immediately.
+The out commented debug print is obvious, but the other two comments should also be removed immediately.
-They are completely unecessary.
+They are completely unnecessary.

 ## Clean code